 At Navigation we welcome your involvement in helping your child to read.
 It is of great value to read stories to your child and to enjoy books together.
-Once your child is ready they will begin to bring books from the Oxford Reading Tree scheme to share with you at home.
+Once your child is ready, they will begin to bring books home which are closely matched with their phonic ability and will be fully decodable.
+These will range from Little Blending Books to Oxford Reading Tree.
 The children will also visit the school library each week and will be able to choose a book to share in class and at home.